JakubSepetowski/recipe-app/README.md

-## features
+## Features

 - Searching for recipes
-- Marking recepies as favourite
+- Marking recipes as favourite
 - Deleting recipes from favourites section
 - Saving recipes marked as favourite
 - Rendering favourites by clicking on recipe in favorites section